fluent-wallet/fluent-docs/eSpace/how-to/send-transactions.md

           from: accounts[0], // The user's active address.
           to: '0x2f318C334780961FB129D2a6c30D0763d9a5C970', // Required except during contract publications.
           value: '0x29a2241af62c0000', // Only required to send ether to the recipient from the initiating external account.
-          gasPrice: '0x09184e72a000', // Customizable by the user during MetaMask confirmation.
+          gasPrice: '0x09184e72a000', // Customizable by the user during Fluent confirmation.
-          gas: '0x2710', // Customizable by the user during MetaMask confirmation.
+          gas: '0x2710', // Customizable by the user during Fluent confirmation.
         },
       ],
     })